microsoft/code-with-engineering-playbook/automated-testing/performance-testing/readme.md

 * Understanding the Environment: The Production application environment which includes the infrastructure, the network, the software, different application integrations, etc needs to be understood in detail.
 If there are constraints that an existing perpetual performance testing environment needs to be used for the testing, then understand that environment, and the differences with the production environment (like test systems for certain integrations not being available)
 * Identify and Define the Acceptance criteria for the tests:
   * Identify goals and constraints with respect to response times, throughput, resource utilization etc
-  * For performance tuning related performance tests, success criteria may be to compare the combination of specific configuration setting values on the system performance and identify the best combination of those configuration setting values
+  * For performance tuning related performance tests the success criteria may be a little different.
+For instance the success criteria could be to compare the performance impact of variations to combination of specific configuration setting values of the system and identify the best combination of those configuration setting values.
 * Plan and design the tests
   * Come up with the workload model for the tests.
 For an ecommerce application the activities in defining a workload model could include :
     * Identifying the types of user profiles (users browsing the site, or users purchasing products, etc) their relative percentages and the actions the users can perform like registering, logging in, searching for a product, adding a product to basket, checking out, etc.